sawyerwatts/Checklists/language/go.md

 - When working with `http.Client`, recall that the default `http.Transport.MaxIdleConnsPerHost` is 2.
 You may want to override this.
 Also don't forget to configure timeouts.
-- Ensure tests utilize `-parallel`/`t.Parallel` and `-shuffle`
-- Ensure the tests are catagorized somehow, be it `-short`, build tags, or OS env vars

 ## Goroutines and Channels